invoiceninja/invoiceninja/README.md

 Most online invoicing sites are expensive.
 They shouldn't be.
 The aim of this project is to provide a free, open-source alternative.
 Additionally, the hope is the codebase will serve as a sample site for Laravel as well as other JavaScript technologies.

-[This guide](http://hillelcoren.com/invoice-ninja/self-hosting/) is the simplest way to setup the site.
-The high level instructions for setting up the site using Git are below but there's also a more detailed [setup guide](http://hillelcoren.com/invoice-ninja/laravel-ubuntu-virtualbox/).
+To setup the site you can either use this [zip file](http://hillelcoren.com/invoice-ninja/self-hosting/) (easier to setup) or checkout the code from GitHub following the instructions below (easier to stay up to date).
+There's also a more detailed setup guide [available here](http://hillelcoren.com/invoice-ninja/laravel-ubuntu-virtualbox/).
 To deploy the app with [Docker](http://www.docker.com/) you can use [this project](https://github.com/rollbrettler/Dockerfiles/tree/master/invoice-ninja).

 To connect follow [@invoiceninja](https://twitter.com/invoiceninja) or join the [Facebook Group](https://www.facebook.com/invoiceninja).
 For discussion of the code please use the [Google Group](https://groups.google.com/d/forum/invoiceninja).